2944 Protective Services Supervisor - FCS

 |Job Type||CBT Discrete|

-This recruitment has been extended to accept additional applications.
+This recruitment has been extended due to a change in the selection procedure and to accept additional applications.

 The Human Services Agency (HSA) is a department of the City and County of San Francisco and the central resource for public assistance in the City.
 Our mission is to promote well-being and self-sufficiency among individuals, families, and communities in San Francisco.